 We swam alongside the fish for a couple of minutes until we couldn’t keep up anymore and it disappeared into the water.

-A school of mobula rays joined in the action as well.
+A school of mobula rays joined in on the action.
 It was the first ray I’d seen the whole trip.
-For the entire week, people would gasp as they spotted a ray leap out of the water but by the time I was able to turn my head around, it would already be gone.
+All week I would see and hear people gasp as they spotted a ray leap out of the water but every time I turned my head, it would already be gone.

 I arched my back and raised my flippers in an attempt to frantically swim backwards.
-We’d been told that the sharks only eat plankton and aren’t interested in us but instinctively, you want to get out of the way of a 25 plus foot fish with its mouth open.
+We’d been told that the sharks only eat plankton and aren’t interested in us but instinctively, you want to get out of the way of a whale shark that's 25 feet in size.

-It was an unforgettable experience that was the perfect ending to an amazing trip.
+It was an unforgettable experience that was the perfect ending to an amazing week in Baja.